panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 type: post
 ---

-`React.useRef()` is a hook that solves 2 issues: holding mutable values that should persist between component renderings and reference DOM elements.
+`React.useRef()` is a hook that creates mutable values persisted between component renderings and references DOM elements.

-In this post, you'll learn in detail how `useRef()` and refs (aka references) work in React.
+In this post, you'll learn how `useRef()` and refs (aka references) work in React.
 Interesting demos included.

 ```toc
 toHeading: 3